kangkang0804/bamazon/README.md

 Users are initially welcomed to the Bamazon Store Application!

-They are kindly then asked how they would like to proceed - do they wish to see all products in our assortment?
-Or do they wish to view our store by department?
-Once they decide it's time to begin shopping..
+They are kindly then asked how they wish to proceed - do they wish to see all products in our assortment?
+Or do they want a view by department?
+Once they decide, it's time to begin shopping..

 ![](images/createCart.png)